asyncapi/generator/docs/generator_template.md

 }
 ```

-1. Import the **Text** component that will wrap strings so they are indented properly in the output which is required in Python.
+1. Import the **Text** component that will wrap strings so they are indented properly in the output.
 Your import statement should now look like this: `import { File, Text } from '@asyncapi/generator-react-sdk'`.
 2. When the paho module import is rendered in **client.py** file, it will add two extra new lines.
 3. The broker url is templated in a Text component removing the `$` from the string template.
-4. Pick the class name **TemperatureServiceClient** from the AsyncAPI document from the **info** object using the Parser API using the code: `asyncapi.info().title()` which will return `Temperature Service`.
-It will remove the spaces and add Client as a suffix.
+4. Dynamically get the class name **TemperatureServiceClient** from the AsyncAPI document from the **info** object using the Parser API using the code: `asyncapi.info().title()` .
+It will return `Temperature Service`, then remove the spaces and add Client as a suffix.
 5. There is no templating needed in the `__init__` function, there is only hardcoded information.

 > If you're on the fence about which templating engine you should use in your template, check out the [react render engine](https://www.asyncapi.com/docs/tools/generator/react-render-engine) and [nunjucks render engine](https://www.asyncapi.com/docs/tools/generator/nunjucks-render-engine) documentation.
-In this section, you'll refactor your template to use React.
+In the next section, you'll refactor your template to use React.

 ### Creating a reusable component

-If you had another two [channels](https://www.asyncapi.com/docs/concepts/channel), one to watch if the temperature drop below a set value and one to check if the temperature is above a set value, the generated output code would look like this:
+If you had two [channels](https://www.asyncapi.com/docs/concepts/channel), one to watch if the temperature drop below 22 °C and one to check if the temperature is above 22 °C, the generated output code would look like this:

 ```python
 import paho.mqtt.client as mqtt